 Inspect the plate before each use.
 Inspect the edge of the holes, they should form sharp corners.

 The plate should be clean.

 Check for discolored plates, do not use a plate with a deep blue coloring between the holes.

 Check for cracks, especially between the holes.
 If cracks are present, do not use the plate.

 Check for grooves, broken holes, and any other defect.

 Do not use defective orifice plates.
-The plate must be 3/4" thick or thicker.

 We recommend that a fresh plate surface should be used every 8 hours of operation.
-Operations that run empty or with hard to grind materials may have to change plate Grinder Plates should be sharpened with a vertical type surface grinder, typically called a "Blanchard Type".
+Operations that run empty or with hard to grind materials may have to change plate surfaces every 4 hours.

+Grinder Plates should be sharpened with a vertical type surface grinder, typically called a "Blanchard Type".
 With this type of surface grinder the plate should be placed directly over the center of the table.
 We do not recommend sharpening the plates when they are placed out on the table, not directly over the center of the table.

-If you have a Pieco or Van Norman surface grinder we recommend using our grinding wheels to sharpen the plate.
+We recommend using our grinding wheels to sharpen the plate.
 These specialized grinding wheels produce the correct surface finish to provide clean, cool, cutting.
 Plates that are not sharpened correctly will not grind even the softest of meats.
 The plates must be flooded with coolant when they are ground.
 The horsepower rating of your surface grinder will determine feed rate.
 The plate should be sharpened enough to restore the edge of the hole, and remove any discoloration from running empty (see Maintenance Instructions, Grinder Plates).
 Nicks and gouges should be ground out.